-\begin{proof} The matrix ${\bar \A}$ has $k$ different rows (columns), so it is of rank $k$ and its non-zero eigenvalues ($\nu$'s) with unit norm eigenvectors ($\uuu$'s) trivially satisfy Equation~\eqref{u}, where $\uuu$ is the inflated vector of ${\tilde \uuu } = (u (1) ,\dots ,u(k ))^*$ with block-sizes $n_1 ,\dots ,n_k$.
-The deflated Equation of~\eqref{u} is equivalent to
+\begin{proof} The matrix ${\bar \A}$ has $k$ different rows (columns), so it is of rank $k$ and its non-zero eigenvalues ($\nu$'s) have corresponding unit norm eigenvectors ($\uuu$'s) in~\eqref{u}, which are trivially step-vectors, i.e., $\uuu$ is the inflated vector of, say, ${\tilde \uuu } = (u (1) ,\dots ,u(k ))^*$ with block-sizes $n_1 ,\dots ,n_k$.
+The deflated equation of~\eqref{u} is equivalent to